 Beef protein is a pure animal protein derivative which means inherently, it’s very much paleo-friendly.
 The process begins by boiling down beef flesh to extract the most concentrated amounts of each essential amino acid for delivery.
 After that, all the macronutrients are stripped away from the protein, removing both fat and carbohydrates for a mixture that is approximately 98% protein.
 It’s comparable to whey (one of the most potent options) with high amounts of amino acids such as alanine, arginine, glutamic acid, glycine, and proline.
 You will get 24 grams of protein in a 30-gram scoop.

 It can be a little tough to digest.
 It takes a while to run through the system, which can cause gastrointestinal distress in those making the switch or using it for the first time.
-This is another reason why whey (discussed below) is often considered superior because it digests rather quickly.
+This is another reason why whey (discussed further below) is often considered superior because it digests rather quickly.
 However, beef protein isolate digests much like its solid food sister would – beef steak.

 Collagen peptides (hydrolyzed beef protein isolate)